The Digital Markets, Competition and Consumers Act (consumer aspects)

 - Impose fines of up to 10% of annual global turnover.

-In addition, the DMCC empowers the courts to impose civil monetary penalties on businesses in breach, meaning designated enforcers –including the CMA and the Office of Communications (Ofcom) – will be able to apply to the courts for a range of consumer protection orders and ask the courts to impose fines.
+In addition, the DMCC empowers the courts to impose civil monetary penalties on businesses in breach, meaning designated enforcers –including the CMA and the Office of Communications (Ofcom) – will continue to be able to apply to the courts for a range of consumer protection orders and ask the courts to impose fines.
 Court-issued fines will mirror those that can be imposed directly by the CMA (as described above).

 Key timings